 This mountain pass in the Alps in the Haute-Savoie department links two ski towns, Morzine and Samoëns.
 Samoëns carries the designation of “ville fleurie,” (literally, “flowery city”) distinguishing it as an attractive tourist destination.
 Morzine is a ski resort town of approximately 2,900 occupants that has hosted Tour de France stage finishes.

 TOUR DE FRANCE HISTORY

-Col de Joux Plane has been featured in the Tour de France 12 times since 1978 (twice in 1981 - Stages 17 and 18), but only once (in 2016) since 2006.
-Since it came to the tour late, none of the older legends and grainy black and white photographs of earlier days of the Tour (iconic photos like those of of Coppi/Bartali on Galibier, Octave Lapize “assassins” on Tourmalet, etc.) exist.
-There is only modern Tour “history” for this wonderful col.
+Col de Joux Plane has been featured in the Tour de France 13 times since 1978 (twice in 1981 - Stages 17 and 18), but only twice between 2006 and 2023.
+Since it came to the tour late, none of the older legends and grainy black and white photographs of earlier days of the Tour (iconic photos like those of of Coppi/Bartali on Galibier, Octave Lapize “assassins” on Tourmalet, Anquetil-Poulidor shoulder to shoulder on Puy Dome, etc.) exist.
+There is only modern Tour “history” for this wonderful col. 1978 was also the first year Col de Marie-Blanque was featured in the Tour.

 The first man over Col de Joux Plane in a Tour de France race was Christian Seznec (“The Jailer”) on July 18, 1978, Stage 17 in 7:13:34, an amazing 09:26 ahead of #2 Paul Wellens and 09:29 ahead of the incomparable Bernard Hinault who went on to win his first of five TdF championships in 108:18:02, 3 minutes 56 seconds in front of the Netherlands Joop Zoetemelk.